weaversa/cryptol-course/labs/Language/Basics.md

 back of an infinite sequence, but it seems perfectly fine to concatenate something onto the front of an infinite sequence.

-All that aside, the `sayHello` example above is a bit silly, but, when utilized fully, the type system acts to protect functions from being called in a way that is potentially harmful.
+All that aside, the `sayHello` example above is a bit silly, but when utilized fully, the type system acts to protect functions from being called in a way that is potentially harmful.
 For example, let's say we had a function that accesses the 12th bit of a bitvector.
 This can be